john-clark/EnderCNC/docs/index.md

 * Stable hardwood cutting
 * Aluminum machining with conservative feeds
 * Repeatable part production
-* Significantly increased structural rigidity compared to stock printer configuration

 Final performance depends on tool selection, feeds and speeds, spindle choice, and tuning quality.

 This is not an industrial VMC.
-It is a capable, budget-conscious desktop CNC system when configured properly.
+It is a capable, budget-conscious desktop CNC system when built and configured properly.

 ---